fedepaol/hugoblog/content/posts/contributing_to_oss.md

 You'll eventually get new friends, and friends help each other.
 You'll have somebody outside your local bubble to ask for advices (and to drink a beer with during conferences).

-### A good mark on your resume
+### Will make your resume shine

 Spending some of your free time writing code shows passion and willingness to learn, which are priceless values in our job.

 Every time I had an interview, people asked me how contributing to Firefox looked like.

 If you pick the right project, you will make a good impression as a candidate.
-In case you are a new graduate, it will make an even bigger difference: while the other freshmen will put their lab projects on their resume, you will put a well known project that everybody use.
+In case you are a new graduate, it will make an even bigger difference compared to the other freshmen.

-Finally, by working on an oss project you demonstrate to be able to work in a remote environment, which can be taken as a plus in case you want to apply to remote positions.
+Finally, by working on an oss project you demonstrate to be able to work in a remote environment which could make it easier to land a remote position.

 ### It feels goods

-The key word here is "community".
-Nowdays, a lot of the software we use come from there.
-People putting in their time to make it work. **It really feels good to be able to contribute something back**.
+OpenSource is everywhere, and used in a lot of places. **It really feels good to be able to contribute something back**, to see a final result as a collective effort you took part to.

 The idea of a collective contribution to something that makes the state of the technology go forward is really romantic, and despite I am not an OSS integralist, I really appreciate it.

 ![](/images/opensource/communism.jpg)

-## Next steps
+## Wrap Up

-- learn the github workflow
-- pick a project
-- find an issue and say hi
-- be nice (and humble)
+Contributing is hard, and may be daunting at first.
+But **it's totally worth it**.
+You'll learn, make your resume better and make new friends.
+I strongly recommend to do the first step, ask to fix an issue or to contribute in some way.
+And follow the events.